Last updated 18/12/2024

 Principle 6: Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities

 The Board undertakes regular reviews of its capacity to guide the Company in seeking to implement the Company’s strategy.
-The appointment of Jeff Harrison in 2018 illustrates how the Board, realising the need to increase its collective mining operational experience added a fourth Director with such skills.
 The Board also reviews periodically the appropriateness and opportunity for continuing professional development whether formal or informal.

 Independent advice